nitishdayal/JavaScript30/readme.md

   exercises.
 My goal is to _participate_ in 3 challenges per day (watch the videos, take some notes, etc.) and to _complete_ one challenge per day.

-The starter files include solutions to most challenges, so this isn't really meant to be taken as some kind of competition or something.
+The starter files (available [here](https://github.com/wesbos/JavaScript30)) include solutions to most challenges, so this isn't really meant to be taken as some kind of competition or something.
   JavaScript30 appears to be focused more on helping developers enhance their current skillset and reducing developer reliance on external JS libraries; **if it can be done with a JS library, it can (probably) be done with vanilla JS.**

 **UPDATE:** If you're here for written guides, please be patient with me!
 I've made it a priority to get as many of these done as possible, as quickly as possible.
 Thank youuu. ❤️